 After years of being a satisfied customer of Siteground, I finally had to find a new host because my sites were outgrowing their GoGeek shared hosting plan.
 I guess that’s a good problem to have.

-Although I love and still recommend Siteground for their shared hosting, and I knew they offered VPS hosting, I wanted to try out true cloud hosting, especially with all of the hoopla about control panel services like Cloudways, Runcloud, Server Pilot, Server Avatar, and GridPane, and cloud hosting providers like Digital Ocean and Vultr.
+Although I love and still recommend Siteground for their shared hosting, and I knew they offered VPS hosting, I wanted to try out true cloud hosting, especially with all of the hoopla about control panel services like Cloudways, Runcloud, Server Pilot, Server Avatar, and GridPane, and cloud hosting providers like Digital Ocean, Upcloud, and Vultr.

 So, I started a free account on GridPane and the lowest-level High Frequency Compute hosting plan on Vultr.
 I’ve been using them for several months now on a number of my blogs and I eventually upgraded to a paid GridPane Pro account and a more powerful Vultr server and put more sites on there.
 Here are my findings.